indykite/indykite-sdk-web/README.md

 **Note**: If you are building apps with frameworks like React, Angular or Vue.js.
 You have most likely already setup a build process (often automatically by the framework), and therefore do not need to do anything.

-In case you need support for Internet Explorer (ES5) please let us know in issues, and we will provide you with built sdk or build instructions.

 #### From CDN:

 UNPKG